YuichiroFukushi/case-study-collections/README.md

 ### 📈 Data Visualization

-1. I want to determine if the number of steps taken by the user affects the calories burned, as this data will be important for our recommendations later.
+1. I want to determine if the number of steps taken and the total distance covered by the user affect the calories burned, as this data will be important for our recommendations later.

 ```r
 # Total Steps vs. Calories